Lane Kenworthy, The Good Society

 So how much of the wage standstill is due to imports?
 Imports as a share of US GDP increased faster in the 1970s than in the 1980s or 1990s, yet wages rose in the 1970s, were stagnant in the 1980s and the first half of the 1990s, and then rose rapidly in the late 1990s.15 This suggests imports’ effect on wage trends probably was fairly small.
 The surge in imports from China in the early 2000s may have had a larger impact.
 David Autor and colleagues estimate that it reduced wages for Americans by an average of $213 per year.16

 IMPORTS AND AMERICANS’ OVERALL ECONOMIC WELL-BEING

 Standard economic theory predicts that, overall, trade will enhance the financial well-being of people in not only poor exporting countries but also rich importing ones.
-That is, even taking into account the loss of income experienced by individuals who lose their job or have their wages reduced, the importing nation’s population as a whole will benefit, due to the lower prices they pay for goods and services coupled with greater efficiency in the economy and a resulting increase in overall employment.
+That is, even taking into account the loss of income experienced by individuals who lose their job or have their wages reduced, the importing nation’s population as a whole will benefit, due to the greater choice they have in purchasing goods and services, the lower prices they pay for goods and services, and the increased economic efficiency, which may boost economic growth and employment.

 What does the evidence tell us about whether this has in fact been the case for the United States?
 We have a variety of estimates.

 Pablo Fajgelbaum and Amit Khandelwal estimate that the average gain from trade for Americans is equivalent to 8% of income.
 They also find that the gain is larger for households with lower income, who tend to spend a much larger portion of their income on goods that are made more cheaply abroad and therefore cost less than if made in the US.17